 - Transcripts that are sent electronically via the National Student Clearinghouse (or other electronic database system) via e-mail address must be sent to: firstname.lastname@example.org.

-- Transcripts that are mailed directly from your previous institution(s) must be sent to*:
+- Transcripts that are mailed directly from a student’s previous institution(s) must be sent to*:

 Mohave Community College